Medically Fragile Foster Care

-The goal of the program is to allow children and youths with special medical or physical needs to transition from an institutional placement to a home environment—or to prevent institutional placement altogether!
+The goal of the medically fragile foster care program is to allow children and youths with special medical or physical needs to transition from an institutional placement to a home environment—or to prevent institutional placement altogether!

-Foster families for children identified as medically fragile are not required to have medical backgrounds.
+Foster families for medically fragile children are not required to have medical backgrounds.
 We provide specialized support and education to help them succeed.

 At the same time, families or individuals in health-care occupations may find themselves particularly suited to this service, acting either as ...